VPS setup on digitalocean

 Nginx Full (v6) ALLOW Anywhere (v6)

-The results should look something like this-- there is also entries for ssh that we setup above.
+The results should look something like this-- there are also entries for ssh that we setup above.

 Get an SSL certificate